What are Medicaid Asset Protection Trusts (MAPTs) and What are the Alternatives?

 State agency questions:

-This is not an extreme or rare scenario.
-It reflects common failures, not bad intentions.
+This scenario reflects common failures, not bad intentions.

 A MAPT is a long-term planning tool, not a last-minute solution.
 It works only when the client is willing to permanently give up control, follow the rules strictly, and accept tradeoffs.
 When used incorrectly or aggressively, it can fail — and create significant tax and Medicaid problems.